Tony Fennell: Career

 Fennell was born in Birmingham, and started playing music in the early 1980s, signing his first publishing contract with Warner/Chappell Music.
 His band, Mr. President, went on to sign with Atlantic Records.
 During this time, Fennell was also the bass player for Edwin Starr.
 In 1985, the band changed its name to 'Big Noise'.
 The band released the album Bang!, produced by Elliot Wolfe.
 He toured extensively throughout the United Kingdom and Europe, including with James Brown.

 After moving to the US permanently in the late 1980s, Fennell co-wrote with David Frank the track "If You Believe" for soul singer Kenny Thomas' 1991 album Voices.

 In 1992, Fennell became the lead singer of UK band Ultravox and signed with EMI.
 He recorded the EP Vienna 92 and co-wrote the album Revelation.

 Teaming up with Rod Gammons and Bob Khozouri, he co-wrote two songs for Jaki Graham's album Hold On and another for her album Real Life.

 In 1996/7, Fennell formed the band Luxx with fellow Englishman Ian Hatton and signed with Push/BMG.
 The band went on to record two albums: Luxx and Hyrdroponic and toured the US over a period of 4 years.

 In 2004, he signed with Zest Music as the in-house writer/producer working in conjunction with CEO Steve Weltman (Chrysalis, Hit and Run Music).
 With Zest, Fenelle wrote and produced with Richard Evans and co-wrote and produced the album Night Racing for Tara Chinn.
 Fenelle and Chinn went on to tour Australia to promote the album Night Racing.

 In 2010, Fennell co-wrote "Crash and Burn" and "Black and White" with Alex Smith and Karen Louise Barrow.
 "Crash and Burn" achieved high rotation on BBC Radio 2's B-List and the Jason Nevins remix reached number 2 in the Music Week Commercial Pop Club Chart.
 It also made the top ten of the Billboard Breakout Club Charts in the US.

 In 2013/14, Fennell wrote and co-produced with Jason Silver the album Bring It Back for singer Brenda Edwards.
 He wrote and produced with bass player Chip Z'nuff and the band Enuff Z'nuff and has produced two songs for the band's album Diamond Boy.

 In March 2019, following a three-and-a-half-year stint with the band, Fennell announced his departure from Enuff Z'nuff in a statement on the band's Facebook page.

 June 2019 saw Fennell join as lead singer and guitar player for the band When in Rome II.
 During January–March 2020, he embarked on a nationwide US tour with the Motels and recorded new material for the band.

+In 2024, Fennell, When in Rome's Michael Floreale, and former the Cult drummer Les Warner, started a new group, the Nü Wave.
+The Nü Wave covers songs of their former bands as well as of other British new wave groups, while incorporating stories from the road.